Anna Leader

-Anna Justine Leader (born 1996) is a Luxembourg poet and novelist who writes in English.
+Anna Justine Leader (born 1996) is a Luxembourgish poet and novelist who writes in English.
 She has won several awards including Luxembourg's national literary contest for young authors (Concours littéraire national, jeunes auteurs de 15-25 ans), first for her novel A Several World in 2014, then for her poetry collection A Lifetime Lies in 2015, and finally for her play Outlast in 2018.